-Contextual support (and barriers) have been heavily researched in social cognitive career theory and derive from SCCT's perspective that social influences pervade virtually every phase of career development.61 What makes these influences contextual is their mediation through the situation at hand, for example, through financial aid to those in need, through modeling and conversation, through the messages that parents, faculty, role models, and peers convey to students about their efficacy at different tasks, and through the career choice encouragement (or discouragement) that students obtain from influential significant others.
-62 63 64 Consequently, contextual support has been found to enhance not only academic self-efficacy but academic achievement as well.65 Many undergraduate programs have responded to the impact of support by offering traditionally under-represented students a variety of support systems, such as access to mentors and role models, to help them with the transition to college life.
-The Lichtenstein study66 referred to earlier, for example, pointed out that female engineering undergraduates took more advantage of mentors compared to male undergraduates.
-These support mechanisms along with those cited above have been found to critically affect the retention especially of women in engineering.67 68
+Contextual support (and barriers) have been heavily researched in social cognitive career theory and derive from SCCT's perspective that social influences pervade virtually every phase of career development.61 What makes these influences contextual is their mediation through the situation at hand, for example, through financial aid to those in need; through modeling and conversation; through the messages that parents, faculty, role models, and peers convey to students about their efficacy at different tasks; and through the career choice encouragement (or discouragement) that students obtain from influential significant others.
+62 63 64 Many undergraduate programs offer traditionally under-represented students a variety of support systems, such as access to mentors and role models, to help them with the transition to college life.
+The Lichtenstein study65 referred to earlier, for example, pointed out that female engineering undergraduates took more advantage of mentors compared to male undergraduates.
+These support mechanisms along with those cited above have been found to critically affect the retention especially of women in engineering.66 67

-Contextual barriers, as defined by Lent et al.,69 consist of proximate (occurring during the time of undergraduate study) obstacles to career and academic self-efficacy and to retention.
-For example, students may face pressure for or against their pursuit of an engineering career from their peers or parents.
+Contextual barriers, as defined by Lent et al.,68 consist of proximate obstacles to career and academic self-efficacy and to retention.
+For example, students may face pressure or opposition from their peers or parents in their pursuit of an engineering career.
 They may also be dissatisfied with the instruction in the field or may encounter financial constraints.
-This study focuses on supports rather than barriers because Lent's work ^{70 71} has found that supports and not barriers were more influential in students' pursuit of an engineering major and in their persistence in engineering beyond their second semester.
+This study focuses on supports rather than barriers because Lent's work ^{69 70} has found that supports and not barriers were more influential in students' pursuit of an engineering major and in their persistence in engineering beyond their second semester.